-This is a hearty and healthy soup for sure.
-It’s also simple and delicious.
-A perfect quick and easy meal that will warm you and your family up from the inside out!
+This slow cooker lentil stew with sausage is a winner.
+Simple to make.
+Deliciously hearty and satisfying to eat.
+It makes a perfect quick and easy meal that will warm you and your family up from the inside out!

-This slow cooker sausage and lentil soup is super easy too.
 You just toss everything together in your slow cooker and let it cook on low for 8 hours or on high for about 4 hours.
-You can also simmer it on the stovetop for about 2 hours if you prefer.
+(You can also simmer it on the stovetop for about 2 hours if you prefer.)

-I knew I wanted to try it as soon as I saw it in the October/November issue of Healthy Cooking - My favorite healthy cooking magazine at the moment – where it was one of the recipes featured in their “Healthy Slow Cooker” contest.
+I knew I wanted to try it as soon as I saw the recipe for this slow cooker lentil stew with sausage in the October/November issue of Healthy Cooking – My favorite healthy cooking magazine at the moment – where it was one of the recipes featured in their “Healthy Slow Cooker” contest.

 I think one of the keys to being able to stick with your weight loss plan is finding recipes that you and your whole family can enjoy.
 (Eating something different from the rest of the family is a no starter for me.
 It makes getting dinner on the table way too complicated.)

 This is one of those recipes you can turn to again and again all winter long.
 Each 1-1/2 cup serving has only 231 calories and 5 Weight Watchers PointsPlus.
 Serve it with cornbread or muffins or crusty bread for a satisfying meal in a bowl.